C. flaviplumus Tokunaga 1940

 Since there has been no further study of material from the type locality, it is not certain which of these species is the true C. flaviplumus (see below).

 The three types of C. flaviplumus are here referred to as Type A (probably the valid C. flaviplumus), Type B for which there is no definite valid name, and Type C. from China.
-They are the most closely related members of a wider group of species called the C. flaviplumus complex, showing cytological differences and small differences in the BARCODE sequences.
+They comprise a very closely related group of species, showing cytological differences (where known) and small differences in the BARCODE sequences.
+Aspects of their relationship are discussed by Martin (2022).

 [ Return to Index | Go to C. nr. flaviplumus | Go to C. nr. samoensis ]